Nuclei-Software/nuclei-board-labs/doc/source/overview/hw.rst

 |rv_star|
 #########

 RV-STAR is a RISC-V development board based on GD32VF103 MCU.
-It provides on-board debugger, reset and wake-up user keys, RGB LED, USB OTG, and EXMC, Arduino and PMOD extension interfaces and other resources.
+It provides on-board debugger, reset and wake-up user keys, RGB LED, USB OTG, and EXMC, Arduino, PMOD extension interfaces and other resources.

 .. _figure_hw_1: